timlegge/docker-snmpsim-openDCIM/README.md

     snmpset -v2c -c [community] [DOCKER HOST IP Address] \
         .1.3.6.1.4.1.318.1.1.4.4.2.1.4.1 s "My new Port Description"

+Note that the command for the snmpset needs to have the port number appended to the OID from the table above.

    2. Outlet State -> .1.3.6.1.4.1.318.1.1.26.9.2.3.1.5 are set using a numeric between 1 and 2 for half the records (essentially it flips each time it is queried)

 ### Tripplite Power Transfer Switch